jigar-dhulla/pmc_complaint/README.md

 **Deployment Notes:**

-- You will need to package a headless browser (like Chromium) and its corresponding WebDriver in your Lambda deployment package or use a pre-existing Lambda Layer.
-- The script is configured to look for `chromedriver` in the root of the deployment package.
+- The script is configured to look for `chromedriver` in `/opt/bin/chromedriver`, which is where the Lambda layer will place it.
 - The SQLite database and JSON output are saved to the `/tmp` directory in the Lambda environment.
 This storage is ephemeral and will be lost after the function execution.

 ## Token Format